asibionix/dart-go-zero-to-mastery/README.md

 “Programming is not about syntax — it’s about structured thinking.”

 This repository builds the ability to:
-- Break complex problems into smaller, solvable steps
+- Break complex problems into smaller, logical steps
-- Visualize algorithmic flow
+- Visualize algorithmic flow before writing code
 - Apply consistent logic across different languages
-- Transition seamlessly from pseudocode → flowchart → real code
+- Transition seamlessly from pseudocode → flowchart → code
-- Strengthen problem-solving and computational thinking
+- Strengthen analytical and reasoning skills through practice

-The learning approach aligns with **official Dart** and **Go documentation standards**.
+All lessons are based directly on **official Dart** and **Go documentation**, ensuring technical accuracy and real-world standards.

 ---